katakamsripriya/assignment-30-05-22/README.md

 # assignment-30-05-22
 # Spereating even and odd Numbers
 1. Open the input.txt file in write mode.
-2. Write the numbers 1 through 10 to the file.
+2. Write the numbers 1 from 10 to the file.
 3. Close the file.
 4. Open the input.txt file in read mode.
 5. Read the contents of the file.